 The Pacific Island Fisheries Science Center conducts surveys with regional partners.
 They assess the health of these valuable marine resources and understand how they are affected by a changing climate.
 The data is used to set annual catch limits for fish stocks, recover protected species, and conserve marine habitats.

-The Southeast Fisheries Science Center conducts surveys in the U.S. Gulf of Mexico and South Atlantic.
+The Southeast Fisheries Science Center conducts surveys in the U.S. Gulf of Mexico, Caribbean Sea, and along the southeastern seaboard.
 The data from these surveys is vital to the sustainability of the region’s recreational fisheries, which attract anglers across the country and support hundreds of thousands of regional jobs.
 Survey data is also used to manage economically and ecologically important commercial fisheries and to protect endangered species like sperm whales, Rice’s whales, and leatherback sea turtles.

 Researchers in the Southeast rely on the long history of survey data to understand the impacts of a changing climate on regional environments, ecosystems, and communities.

 Southwest Fisheries Science Center surveys gather biological and environmental data in the diverse and dynamic California Current Ecosystem, which spans the entire U.S. West Coast.
 We use advanced sampling techniques and leverage industry partnerships to maintain long-term data sets.
 These data sets are critical to understanding the ecological and socio-economic impacts of a changing ocean in this area.
 The California Current ecosystem supports valuable fisheries, recreation, tourism, energy production, and other ocean economic activities worth more than $56 billion.
-In California alone, fishing and related industries account for nearly 180,000 jobs and generate more than $30 billion in overall sales.
+In California alone, fishing and related industries support around 30,000 jobs and generate more than $3 billion in overall sales.

 Researchers in the Southwest also conduct surveys of Antarctic krill and the krill-centric ecosystem in the Southern Ocean.
 Data collected informs the U.S. delegation to the Commission for the Conservation of Antarctic Living Marine Resources.
 The Commission considers the needs of krill-dependent predators when setting harvest rules for the fishery.